 - Spanish peppers: Spicing up the dish because Indonesian food is known for its heat🔥🔥🔥.
 If you live in/around Indonesia and have access to local chilli peppers, feel free to sub them!
 You can use cayenne peppers or curly red chilli peppers (ID: cabe merah).
 The dried red chilli version will also work once they are rehydrated.

-- Ginger: Adds that bit of warmth to the dish
+- Ginger: Adds warmth to the dish

 - Galangal: For that unique, citrusy tinge of flavor